yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/02-tools-and-context/README.md

 The `package.json` file is used to descibe and configure a NodeJS package.
 The only two fields that are required by a package.json are `name` and `version`.
 If a package has external dependieces they are list by name and version under the fields `dependencies` and `devDependencies`.
 If the package depenends on an extenral package to run the external package should be listed under `dependencies`.
 If the external package is only needed in development (like a testing framework) it should be listend under `devDependencies`. package.json files can have a `scripts` field where keys can be associated with unix commands. npm scripts have the added benifit that they can run any command line utility (CLI) defined in a dependencie, without globally installing the CLI on you opperating system.

 ## Node Errors
-Error messages are super important tools for debuging broken code.
-Javscript has many built in Error messages, but you can create your own errors through your program.
-Errors happen not only in development, but while a product is in production.
-Error logs are usually kept in order to debug applications in production.
-Writing good error messages is difficult, but a very important skill.
+Error messages are super important tools for debugging broken code.
+Javascript has many built in error messages, but you can also define your own errors in your programs.
+Its important to not to forget that errors will happen in production.
+Error logs are kept in order to fix bugs in prodctions.
+Writing good error messages is critical for finding and fixing bugs in deployed applications.

 #### Writing good error messages
 A great error message should have the following features